Depth Compression: How Deep Should CPR Chest Compressions Be?

 How can rescuers ensure they provide chest compressions at the proper depth during CPR?

-Healthcare professionals always advise practice because that is the only way to get an optimal chest compression depth in the event of out-of-hospital cardiac arrest.
-But if you're not in a healthcare setting, it can be challenging to get that practice in.
+Rescuers ensures they provide proper compression depth during CPR by always practicing.
+That is the only way to get an optimal chest compression depth in the event of out-of-hospital cardiac arrest.
+But if you're not in a healthcare setting, it is challenging to get that practice in.
 The force required to pump blood through the human body adequately is more than most people realize.
-Healthcare professionals perform CPR uninterrupted for two minutes before spelling each other to avoid fatigue.

 What challenges do rescuers face when it comes to providing adequate chest compressions during CPR?